 Layers (Priestory spomínania)

-Based on the ritual practices that were conducted in the space of the Stalin's monument, the artist decided to create several performative situations.
-They lasted for several hours, most of the people passing by ignored these rituals or looked at them and moved on.
-Performances were unannounced, the artist was choosing symbolic objects from the Academy of Sciences of the Czech Republic, such as coal or stones.
-They were documented by the Ukrainian artist Kateryna Khramtsova, with the aim of returning to the performances of the past, especially to the minimalist performances of the 1970s in Prague, and to experience the injustice of the totalitarian regimes on one's own skin.
-Furthermore, I interviewed Kateryna Khramtsova due to my interest in her experience of the Soviet propaganda.
+I decided to create several performative situations.
+These performances were unannounced.
+I was choosing symbolic objects from the Academy of Sciences of the Czech Republic, such as coal or stones.
+Performances were documented by the Ukrainian artist Kateryna Khramtsova, with the aim of returning to the performances of the past, especially to the minimalist performances of the 1970s in Prague, and to the experience the injustice of the totalitarian regimes on one’s own skin.
+Totalitarian practices have been maintained and continue to this day, despite us being silent about them.
+Furthermore, I interviewed Kateryna Khramtsova due to my interest in the Soviet propaganda.
+Interview can be found here.

 Letna, area around the former Stalin’s monument and current Metronome statue, Prague, CZ